CiaoWeb

-CiaoWeb was an Italian web portal started up by the FIAT Group with an initial investment of 200 billion Italian lira (100 million euro).
+Ciaoweb was an Italian web portal started up by the FIAT Group with an initial investment of 200 billion Italian lira (100 million euro).

+The name "Ciaoweb" comes from the combination of "ciao" which represents the most immediate, direct, and simply way of greeting in Italy, and "web" which refers to the internet, reflecting its connection to Italy and web services.

 The project for the development of the portal had been assigned to a group of companies under the control of Ernst & Young and under the responsibility of Alessandro Gadotti, then partner at Ernst & Young.
 Paolo Ceretti from IFIL then took over as CEO, and Nino Olivotto as CTO.